 Why does it matter how much each of your leads is worth?
 Is it

 necessary to keep track of all that data and do all that math?

 By giving sufficient attention to what your leads are worth, you’ll have a much better idea of where to cap certain elements of your marketing strategy.

 For example, Google Local Services is pay-per-lead.
 As long as you’re spending less per lead than those leads are worth, that’s a good option for you.
 But, using our example, if your per-lead cost is $500, you should definitely re-think that approach.

-Remember, “How much should my leads cost?” is the wrong question.
-At best, it’s an incomplete question.
-The most important metric here is how much your leads are worth.
+question.
+The most important metric here is how much your leads are